-There is no evidence about whether or not it's safe to take the oral contraceptive pill ('the pill') or use implants (Implanon®) during or after treatment for breast cancer.
-Therefore it's recommended that you use non-hormonal forms of contraception, such as condoms, diaphragms, intrauterine contraceptive devices (IUDs) or male or female sterilisation.
+Contraception containing hormones, such as the oral contraceptive pill ('the pill'), implants or injections, should generally not be used after breast cancer.
+Therefore it's recommended that you use non-hormonal forms of contraception, such as condoms, diaphragms, intrauterine contraceptive devices (IUDs) or male or female sterilisation if you don't want to become pregnant.
 It's still possible to catch sexually transmitted infections (STIs) after menopause.
 Condoms are the most effective way of protecting against STIs.